 Peru is remarkably diverse when it comes to traveling experiences; from the Nazca Lines carved into the desert in the southwest, to the turquoise water of Máncora and, of course, the bucket-list favorite Inca archeological site, Machu Picchu.

-To help, we’ve compiled this list of Peru’s best hotels and guesthouses for all the destinations you might visit – plus a couple of destinations you perhaps haven’t considered yet.
+To help, I’ve compiled this list of Peru’s best hotels and guesthouses for all the destinations you might visit – plus a couple of destinations you perhaps haven’t considered yet.

 The best hotels in Lima, Peru